RedHatQE/carbon/docs/users/definitions/execute.rst

 - execution using a user defined script
 - execution using a user defined playbook

-The folowing is the basic structure that defines an execution task, using a command for execution:
+The following is the basic structure that defines an execution task, using a command for execution:

 .. literalinclude:: ../../../examples/docs-usage/execute.yml